fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Religion

+> Abu Huraira reported: The Prophet, peace and blessings be upon him, said, “I saw ‘Amra ibn ‘Amr ibn Luhayy al-Khuza’i dragging his intestines in the Hellfire.
+He introduced the custom of releasing animals on behalf of false gods.”

+> In another narration, the Prophet said, “He was the first to change the religion of Ishmael and set up idols.”
+> Source: Ṣaḥīḥ al-Bukhārī 3521

+‘Amr ibn Luhayy was a chieftan of the Khuza'a tribe.
+It is narrated that 'Amr travelled to Sirya, to the Amalkites, he found them worshipping idols.
+They said they pray to idols for power and when we have drought or we are under attack.
+'Amr asked for an idol, they gave him Hubal.

 Religion in pre-Islamic Arabia included pre-Islamic Arabian polytheism, ancient Semitic religions (religions predating the Abrahamic religions which themselves likewise originated among the ancient Semitic-speaking peoples), Abrahamic religions such as Christianity, Judaism, and Mandaeism, and Iranian religions such as Zoroastrianism and Manichaeism.
 Arabian polytheism was, according to Islamic tradition, the dominant form of religion in pre-Islamic Arabia, based on veneration of deities and spirits.
 Worship was directed to various gods and goddesses, including Hubal and the goddesses al-Lāt, Al-'Uzzá and Manāt, at local shrines and temples, maybe such as the Kaaba in Mecca.
 Deities were venerated and invoked through a variety of rituals, including pilgrimages and divination, as well as ritual sacrifice.
 Different theories have been proposed regarding the role of Allah in Meccan religion.
 Many of the physical descriptions of the pre-Islamic gods are traced to idols, especially near the Kaaba, which is said to have contained up to 360 of them in Islamic tradition.

 Other religions were represented to varying, lesser degrees.
 The influence of the adjacent Roman and Aksumite resulted in Christian communities in the northwest, northeast and south of Arabia.
 Christianity made a lesser impact, but secured some conversions, in the remainder of the peninsula.
 With the exception of Nestorianism in the northeast and the Persian Gulf, the dominant form of Christianity was Miaphysitism.
 The peninsula had been a destination for Jewish migration since pre-Roman times, which had resulted in a diaspora community supplemented by local converts.
 Additionally, the influence of the Sasanian Empire resulted in Iranian religions being present in the peninsula.
 While Zoroastrianism existed in the eastern and southern Arabia, there was no existence of Manichaeism in Mecca.